Hellrespawn/skorporaal.astro/README.md

 ## To do

+- TODO Remove divs inside button (a11y)
+- TODO Remove h3 from list-heading and rename it
 - TODO Nicer github link
 - TODO 404 page
+- TODO Markdown layout title with author and date
 - TODO Learn about pagination
 - TODO Write about skorporaal.com
 - TODO Language tag (dutch for recipe, english otherwise)